-Even newborn puppies can be carried out to your own garden or backyard in moderate weather, as long as they are supervised and kept to a small, safe area.
-Nursing puppies, of course, would be taken out with their mother and the remainder of the litter.
+Even newborn puppies can be carried out to your garden or backyard in moderate weather, as long as they are supervised and kept in a small, safe area.
+Nursing puppies would be taken out with their mother and the remainder of the litter.

 When they’re old enough to start wandering about on their own and going to the toilet without Mom’s help, they’re old enough to start going outdoors to be potty trained.
 They should, once again, be tightly supervised, and outings outside should be limited to a minimum.

-If you’re not raising a puppy from birth, chances are he’ll be fully weaned and big enough to wander the yard under your watchful eye by the time you adopt him.
+If you’re not raising a puppy from birth, chances are he’ll be fully weaned and big enough to wander the yard under your watchful eye by adopting them.
 We recommend taking your freshly adopted puppy outside every one to two hours for potty breaks.
-He or she is also old enough at this age to be introduced to a collar and leash in preparation for going on walks or being taken to public places.
+They are also old enough to be introduced to a collar and leash in preparation for going on walks or being taken to public places.

 Similarly, puppies are especially prone to heat-related diseases.
-If the weather is hot, limit your visits outside and never leave your puppy outside unaccompanied on a hot day.
+So if the weather is hot, limit your visits outside and never leave your puppy outside unaccompanied on a hot day.

 When is it okay to potty train puppies outside?

-Puppies, fortunately, can go in the backyard straight away during toilet training as long as it is for a short period of time.
-If you don’t have a fenced-in yard, go outside and do a quick check to make sure there are no other animals outdoors (such as a neighbor’s dog) and that there is no animal feces.
+Fortunately, puppies can go in the backyard straight away during toilet training as long as it is for a short period.
+If you don’t have a fenced-in yard, go outside and check to ensure there are no other animals outdoors (such as a neighbor’s dog) and no animal feces.